salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 	* MUST be back of Request's Original-Request-Id if provided.

 * Content-Type
-	* Responses SHOULD be "application/json"
+	* Responses MUST be "application/json"
-* Content-Disposition
-	* Response MAY be used when non "application/json"

 # Style